-Here are the BASICS you need for any trip.
+Here are the carry-on essentials you need for nearly any trip.
 From here, fit your needs to your location, season, and duration.
 Happy travels!

 1. Wallet/ID – Because even if you aren’t carrying your passport, you need some form of ID to get through airport security.